Cata941823/IvwChatbot/README.md

-# APP can be accessed at:
+# APP can be accessed via any device type (mobile, tablet and larger screens) at:
 https://ivwchatbot.web.app/

 # IvwChatbot